Pjotjee/Crypto/PROCESS.md

 I finally finished all the forecasts, there were a lot of troubles with the syntax of the libraries that I used.
 The CandleChart doesn't seem to plot certain indices. e.g. time 0 till 100 no problem, time 50 till 150 doesn't plot

+# Sunday 23 - June

+I will make all good colors.
+And set all the correct fields with the right values.

+# Monday 24 - June

+Did a lot on the style and colors of DataForcast.